BadIdeaFactory/corporate/documents/operating.md

 4. 20% of the Spoils of War shall be added to the company coffers.

-### Compensation
+### Project Compensation and Contracts
-Any compensation paid to individuals working on a project must be associated with a contract that has either been approved by both the Treasure Goblin and the Overmind.
+Any compensation paid to individuals working on a project must be associated with a contract that has been approved by the comptroller of that project, and signed by the Overmind.

+### Project Resources
+Project comptrollers have wide control over how the money associated with their projects can be spent.
+It is their responsibility to communicate approved expenses to the Treasure Goblin so that those expenses can be paid.

+Licenses and assets obtained through a given project are property of the company, but the project owner shall be guaranteed as much use of it as needed (so long as they are the ones paying for it).
+Comptrollers are urged to try to find assets that can be used by all BIFFUD projects.

+For example: if a comptroller purchased a web font to be rendered 50,000 times in total, that font should not be used in another BIFFUD project without explicit permission from the funding comptroller.
+On the other hand if a license was purchased for a reusable asset (e.g. a license to premium emoji) those assets could be used by any project.

+Comptrollers may choose to use their budget to pay for additional seats on existing corporate systems (e.g. email, password management, etc.)

+### Budget Requests
+Members and Corporate Overlords may request the allocation of general operating funds for specific company or project expenses.
+These allocation requests can be approved by the Hive Mind by voting during a plotting session (please see Governing Process section for details of voting).

+Budget requests must include:

+1. A specific amount.
+2. A specific date by which the funds must be spent.
+3. A description of how we know the "purchase" has been made.

+If no specific date is set in the budget request, the funds shall be deallocated and returned to the general operating budget at the end of the fiscal year.

+The Overmind shall make the determination if a purchase has been made, based on the description and/or its infinite wisdom as Overmind.
+Once the purpose of a fund allocation has been achieved any remaining funds shall be returned to the general operating budget.

-### Expenses
+### Petty Cash Fund
-Members and Corporate Overlords may receive reimbursement for expenses associated with a project through the processes outlined somewhere in this document (you find it).

-One-time expenses under $100.00 may be approved by the Treasure Goblin at any time.
-All other expenses must be approved by Corporate Overlords during a Plotting Session as described in Section 5.
+One-time expenses under $100.00 may be approved and taken out of the corporate petty cash fund by the Treasure Goblin at any time, assuming the corporate petty cash fund has not been irresponsibly depleted.
+The Hive Mind must allocate a budget to the petty cash fund; it may replenish the petty cash fund throughout the year.

+Allocations to the petty cash fund are returned to the general operating budget at the first plotting session of each fiscal year.
+PRO TIP: This means it would be a good idea to allocate money to the petty cash fund at the first plotting session of each fiscal year.

 ### Company Canoe
 During the final Plotting Session of each fiscal year the Corporate Overlords must consider a vote on the purchase of a Company canoe, to be named and labeled the "BIFS BIFFUD Canoe".
 If ever approved, the Corporate Overlords must update this agreement with a record of the achieved milestone as well as the identification of a new capitalistic goal and a new name.